GrinSync/.github/Documentation/Developer Guide.md

 // Define a state class to manage the state of the widget class _NEWPage extends State<NEWPage> {
-  // Variables that need to be stored for this page
+  // These are variables that need to be stored for this page
   // late indicates that the variables are initialized later on late final TextEditingController ...;
   late final String ...;